vchrombie/chaoss-microtasks-19/microtask-1/README.md

 Produce a notebook showing (and producing) a list with the activity per quarter: number of new committers, submitters of issues, and submitters of pull/merge requests, number of items (commits, issues, pull/merge requests), number of repositories with new items (all of this per quarter) as a table and as a CSV file using plain python3 (no pandas).

+**NOTE**: I have two files in each microtask folder, `microtask-#-online.ipynb` which uses elastic projects and `microtask-#.ipynb` which uses FOSSASIA projects as data source.
+If you are checking the code in MyBinder, I suggest you to open `microtask-#-online.ipynb` file as you can run the code.
+If you are opening in GitHub web interface, I suggest you to open `microtask-#.ipynb` so that you can see the analysis of 5 repositories.

 ## Solution

 [Link to the Notebook](microtask-1.ipynb)